History buff itinerary header

 — Most of the museums have websites.
 Check them out for additional research.

-— Bring a handful of quarters to use Friday for the downtown parking machines.
-Downtown parking on Saturday and Sunday are free.
+— Bring a handful of quarters to use on Friday for the downtown parking machines.
+Downtown parking on Saturday and Sunday is free.
 (You may want to grab a few extra so you can buy a couple of handfuls of duck and goldfish food at Big Spring Park!)

 — Wear comfortable shoes!
 And bring lots of water.
 Exploring history is hard work!